 I am Jonathan Flores and I am not a financial guru.
 I was a regular guy who did random jobs, I used to travel a lot and I was enjoying my life to the fullest.
 Before I got married I did a lot of solo travels, so I’ve visited almost every major tourist destination in the world.
 On one of my latest travels to Europe, I meet my future wife.

-For a while, we continued with our hobby, and that is traveling so we visited places that we didn’t do before, like Blue Cave Split in Croatia, and other places that we felt in love with.
+For a while, we continued with our hobby, and that is traveling so we visited places that we didn’t do before, like boat trip to Blue Cave from Split, and other places that we felt in love with.
 We had a nice life but after we got our first child my dearest wife got health issues and that is when the problems started.
 Our incomes went down and medical bills up and we were falling short on our house payments.
 All of a sudden we were facing foreclosure and then I said NO, it’s not going to happen.
 It took me a long time to beat ‘the system’ but I’ve realized that educating yourself is of great importance, you need to know how to find a piece of good information, and you need to know your rights.
 Good information is what I want to bring to you.

 How the story goes when you decide to buy a house?